yaswanthteja/Python_Resources/Python _Basic _Questions_1.md

 - Vesititly
 Numpy arrays are convenient to use as they offer simple array multiple, addition, and a lot more built-in functionality.
 Whereas Python lists are incapable of running basic operations.

+## 78  What is Scope in Python?
+Every object in Python functions within a scope.
+A scope is a block of code where an object in Python remains relevant.
+Namespaces uniquely identify all the objects inside a program.
+However, these namespaces also have a scope defined for them where you could use their objects without any prefix.
+A few examples of scope created during code execution in Python are as follows:

+- A local scope refers to the local objects available in the current function.
+- A global scope refers to the objects available throughout the code execution since their inception.
+- A module-level scope refers to the global objects of the current module accessible in the program.
+- An outermost scope refers to all the built-in names callable in the program.
+The objects in this scope are searched last to find the name referenced.
+- Note: Local scope objects can be synced with global scope objects using keywords such as global.